int128/workflow-run-summary-action/README.md

 ## Summary

-This action acquires the details of workflow run by [GraphQL query](src/queries/check-suite.ts).
+When this action is run on a `workflow_run` event, it inspects the target workflow run.
+Otherwise, it inspects the current workflow run.

 ### Annotation messages